VictorFDiniz/JavaScript-Charenji/README.md

 # JavaScript-Charenji

-This repository hosts some projects developed in vanilla JavaScript with the goal of enhancing my skills:
+This repository hosts some projects developed in vanilla JavaScript with the goal of improving my skills:

 - **Technologies Used:**
   - JavaScript